 "An astronaut crew crash-lands on a planet in the distant future where intelligent talking apes are the dominant species, and humans are the oppressed and enslaved."

 On this day in 1970 (in West Germany), Latitude Zero enjoyed its theatrical release.
-Directed by Ishirô Honda, the SciFi feature starred Joseph Cotten and Akira Takarada, and here's the plot summary from IMDB.com:
+Directed by Ishiro Honda, the SciFi/Fantasy feature starred Joseph Cotten, Akira Takarada, and Cesar Romero.
+Here's the plot summary as provided by IMDB.com:

 "A journalist is saved by a giant submarine captained by a 200 year old man who takes him to an underwater paradise city where no one ages.
 That's when monsters and mutants sent by the captain's rival, a 200 year old scientist, attack."